evocn/lambda/content/dm.md

 > Ser Robin, should he ever pass, will pass on his powers to Lazarus, alongside his high charisma score.
 > That will give him high SP as well, which will make the powers much more usable.

+* Ivory goes ahead to investigate, to inform the party of dangers.
+  * He'll communicate by signs.

+* Discussion with Hyal.
+  * He explains what happened with the spark masters and the goblins.
+    * His story is a little shaky, but he doesn't seem to be malicious, so the party will probably let him slide.
+  * He has forgotten many of the things from before...
+Obviously one of these memory-altering spells.
+  * He seems to feel like Davon's Keep holds some connection to him.

+* The final push
+  * Davon's Keep - Hyal wants to go here.
+    * The place where Hyal and Neral did their research.
+Hyal's memory will be returned if they go here.
+    * Also lots of spells and things here too.
+    * More corrupted dark beast creatures this way.

+  * Fort Moonstone - the first stop on the way to Maegor's Peak.
+    * On the way... militant goblins!
+A few groups of enslaved men.
+Party has to decide whether to try to free them?
+    * Desolate fields.
+    * Ivory helps the party avoid the big stuff.

+Fights aren't that interesting.
+What we want are things which really challenge the party!
+Like a fort that the party has to sneak into,
+Or a puzzle as to how the party can trick some goblins, Or some interrogation situation.
+Things where the characters really have to show their true colors.

+Maybe one thing we have to do is split the party up.
+See what they're like alone, where they can't hide behind their friends.

+That's how you or I usually discover ourselves.

+At the very least, we need Leonster and Ser Robin to leave, along with Shar and Gascoigne.
+It's gotta just be the five of the party, along with maybe Hyal, who causes chaos.

 ## Beyond
 As the group gets closer to Maegor's Peak, resistance becomes stronger.